manish-pamu/tcl/ReadMe.txt

 Notes_2: When to use [] and when to use {}

 [] -
-frequently used,
+- frequently used,
-used for command substitution (or) command nesting (or) command inside a command,
+- used for command substitution (or) command nesting (or) command inside a command,

 {} -
+- Escape from evaluation
-while specifying a list,
+- while specifying a list,
-while using conditional statements and looping statements, for example... if, foreach, foreach_in_collection etc
+- while using conditional statements and looping statements, for example... if, foreach, foreach_in_collection etc
 ----------------------------------------------------------->
 Notes_3: